The Investigator 2027 round is now open.

 NHMRC

-The NHMRC grant guidelines and the full suite of NHMRC documents are available from GrantConnect (GO7020) the Australian Government grants information system (login required).
+The NHMRC grant guidelines and the full suite of NHMRC documents will be made available on GrantConnect (GO8450) , the Australian Government grants information system (login required).

 UQ